emmt/ArrayTools.jl/docs/src/broadcasting.md

 `A` or a view on `A` is returned if `A` is already an array with the correct element type and dimensions or if it can be reshaped (by the `reshape` method) to match the constraints.
-This means that the result may share the same contents as `A`.
-If an array that does not share its contents with `A` is needed, then call:
+This means that the result may share the same content as `A`.
+If an array that does not share its content with `A` is needed, then call:

 ```julia